• Join the Club!

 • In a medium saucepan, combine the sugar and cornstarch.
 Stir in the water, blending until smooth.
 Cook over medium heat until the mixture boils, stirring constantly.
 Boil 1 minute.
 Remove from heat.

 • Blend a small amount of the hot mixture into the beaten egg yolks.
 Return this to the saucepan, mixing well.
 Cook just until the mixture starts to boil, stirring constantly.
+Reduce the heat to medium low and continue stirring and cooking until the mixture is very thick.
 Remove from heat.

 • Meanwhile, prepare the meringue.
 In a large mixing bowl, beat the egg whites, vanilla extract, and cream of tartar until small peaks form.
-Gradually beat in the sugar, 1 tablespoon at a time.
-Beat until stiff peaks form.
+Gradually beat in the sugar, 1 tablespoon at a time until stiff peaks form.
+The meringue should be stiff and glossy.

 • Bake at 400 degrees until the meringue is golden brown, about five to 10 minutes.
 Remove the pie to a cooling rack.
 Cool the pie for several hours before serving.